tradingiq/bitunix-client/README.md

 ## Project Overview

 This Go library provides a comprehensive client for interacting with the Bitunix cryptocurrency exchange API, focusing on futures trading.
 It implements both REST API endpoints and WebSocket connections for real-time data streaming.

 The client is designed to be reliable, efficient, and easy to use, with built-in support for request signing, WebSocket connection management, and detailed error handling.

 ## Key Features

 - **REST API Integration**: Full implementation of Bitunix's futures trading REST API endpoints
-- **WebSocket Support**: Real-time data streaming for account balances, positions, orders, and take-profit/stop-loss orders with configurable base URI
+- **WebSocket Support**: Real-time data streaming for account balances, positions, orders, and take-profit/stop-loss orders
 - **Flexible WebSocket Client**: Interface-based WebSocket client implementation for easy mocking and testing
 - **Order Management**: Place, cancel, and query orders with support for various order types
 - **Account Information**: Retrieve account balances and trading history